UX focus is winning strategy for industry leaders

-There are three major industry and technology shifts ahead.
+There are major industry and technology shifts ahead.
 These include omnichannel design, human-system collaboration, and agent workspaces to support more complex customer issues.
 While business direction and a solid back end are key, a clear, consistent customer and agent experience is what takes these solutions to the next level.
 How can user experience design impact these shifts?

 Why Omnichannel Design

 Omnichannel design is a hot topic in almost every major industry impacted by technology today.
 Many companies have several lines of business that operate like separate companies, with nothing in common but a name.
 The goal is to unify lines of business within segmented organizations to communicate a clear brand, voice, and overall experience to customers.
 This also includes connecting the customers' data across channels to reduce repetition and give both companies and customers a holistic view of services.
 Customers will be empowered to move between channels and lines of business effortlessly, and how they choose.

 Beyond creating a consistent brand and connecting back-end data, a design system is crucial to deploying and maintaining a connected system and image.
 A design system includes coded design components combined with education on how to properly apply these interface components and brand principles.
 Such a system not only ensures the customer sees the brand as unified across all channels, but also streamlines design and development efforts.
 Redundancies are reduced and changes can be implemented across all channels simultaneously.
 A design system is a major step toward elevating your customer experience and streamlining design and development efforts for an omnichannel telco business.